scipy-conference/scipy_proceedings/papers/geomstats/geomstats.rst

 Conclusion
 ----------

 This paper demonstrated the use of :code:`geomstats` to perform geometric learning on data that belong to manifolds.
-These tutorials, as well as many other examples, can be found at :code:`geomstats.ai`.
+These tutorials, as well as many other learning examples on different manifolds, can be found at :code:`geomstats.ai`.
+We hope that this hands-on presentation of Geometric Learning will further democratize the use of differential geometry in the machine learning community.

 Acknowledgements
 ----------------

 This work is partially supported by the National Science Foundation, grant NSF DMS RTG 1501767, the Inria-Stanford associated team GeomStats, and the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation program (grant agreement G-Statistics No. 786854).